 The goals and objectives outlined in Section 1 will be applied to a defined physical network (specific boundaries applied to highways, roadways, etc.) that we will monitor and measure for congestion mitigation and management.
-This is called the congestion management process network.
+This is called the CMP network.